Peanut butter sandwiches for lunch everyday? Really? Is this your life with preschool-aged children or just mine?

 Enter leftover spaghetti noodles and some vegetables I had on hand.

-I melted some non-dairy margarine in skillet and added a spoonful of minced garlic, fresh broccoli, red peppers, the noodles and spinach.
+I melted some non-dairy margarine (olive oil would be divine) in skillet and added a spoonful of minced garlic, fresh broccoli, red peppers, the noodles and spinach.

 My five-year-old was skeptical.
 My three-year-old just stared at it.